Amy Schneider

 Schneider is known for her skill in the Final Jeopardy! round, having responded correctly 30 out of 41 times in her run.
 She lives in Oakland, California.
-Across all American game shows, she is the ninth highest-earning contestant of all time.
+Across all American game shows, she is the tenth-highest-earning contestant of all time.

-Early and personal life
+Early life

 Schneider grew up in Dayton, Ohio, and attended Chaminade-Julienne High School.
 In eighth grade, she was voted "Most likely to appear on Jeopardy!" by her classmates.

-Throughout her run on Jeopardy!, she expressed admiration for past champions Ken Jennings, James Holzhauer, Matt Amodio, and Julia Collins (the first woman to win 20 games in a row, at the time Jeopardy!s second longest streak).
-On a January 2022 episode of Watch What Happens Live with Andy Cohen, Schneider said that she hoped Jennings would become the permanent host of the program, citing his comforting and empathetic presence.
+She graduated from the University of Dayton with a degree in computer science.